hyemin3656/FairyTaleSL/README.md

-# TSN Action Recognition Inference (MMAction2)
+# MMAction2 Action Recognition Training & Inference

-This repository provides **inference code for a Temporal Segment Network (TSN)** trained using MMAction2.
+This repository provides **training and inference code for action recognition models using MMAction2**.
+It currently supports model training based on MMAction2 configurations and includes test/inference code for both **TSN** and **ST-GCN** models.

-It is designed to be easily integrated into backend or application systems.
+The project is designed to be easily extended and integrated into backend or application systems.

 ---